Whiskey24/tcx-parser/readme.md

 ## tcx-parser

 ## Description
-A javascript library for parsing TCX (Training Center XML) files from Garmin devices into objects for Trainingfile, Activity, Lap, Track and Trackpoint.
+A javascript library for parsing TCX (Training Center XML) files from Garmin devices into objects for TrainingFile, Activity, Lap, Track and Trackpoint.

 Can take input from a file or string.